Class participation = 10 points

 Sabrina Raaf: http://www.raaf.org/Electronic_Works/Grower/Grower_frames.html

-Objective: To create an object of that uses the principles of Biophilic design and is either laser cut, printed on a 3D prototyping machines or 5 renders fully lit and placed in the appropriate context for presentation during the final crit.
+Objective: To create an object of that uses the principles of Biophilic design and is 2D printed and or laser cut, printed on a 3D prototyping machines as the final output.
+5 renders fully lit and placed in the appropriate context, for presentation during the final crit on your blog.

 Research must be a part of this project. i.e., what artists have informed your approach, what art/science movements etc. Be ready to discuss in class, which artists, scientists or philosophers have you researched and which have influenced you and why?